Uninett/Argus-frontend/MANUAL.md

    <img height="461" src="public/screenshots/manual/Screenshot 2022-09-07 at 13.56.03.png" width="354"/>

-3. Fill out _feide-username_ and _password_ and press `Log in`.
+3. Fill out _username_ and _password_ and press `Log in`.

    <img src="public/screenshots/manual/Screenshot 2022-09-07 at 13.55.48.png" width="354" height="740"/>

-4. Continue with preferred method of 2-factor Feide authentication.
+4. Continue with the preferred method of a 2-factor authentication.

 ## Work with alarms in Argus
 **View**, **filter** and **update** alarms that come to Argus from different sources (monitoring systems).